Fundamental Work Scaling and Non-Extensivity in Critical Engines: Introduction

-Among quantum cycles, the Stirling cycle has attracted sustained interest due to its conceptual simplicity and experimental accessibility to obtain finite work with highly efficiency \cite{de2019quantum,StirlingEngine,2qubitsStirling4,2qubitsStirling6}.
-It consists of two isothermal and two isoparametric (or isochoric) processes, providing a versatile setting to probe performance limits.
-A recurring observation is that tuning the working medium near a quantum critical point (QCP) can markedly enhance performance \cite{feldmann2000performance,assis2020quantum,Castorene2,PhysRevE.96.022143,Cruz2023, WOS:000501493200001}.
-A QCP triggered at zero temperature by varying an external control parameter, such as field or pressure, features qualitative ground-state changes, divergent correlation lengths, and universal scaling \cite{sachdev2011quantum}.
-The associated large density of states and enhanced fluctuations are widely regarded as a resource for thermodynamic tasks.
+Among the various quantum thermal cycles, the quasistatic Stirling cycle has attracted sustained interest due to its conceptual simplicity and, unlike the extensively studied Otto cycle \cite{2OttoEngines1,2OttoEngines2,2OttoEngines3,2OttoEngines4,pena1,WOS:000251858800016,WOS:000506846500003,Fogarty_2021}, its experimental accessibility for extracting finite work with high efficiency \cite{de2019quantum,StirlingEngine,2qubitsStirling4,2qubitsStirling6,PhysRevA.109.022208,stirlingTsallis}.
+It consists of two isothermal and two isoparametric (analogous to isochoric) strokes, providing a versatile setting to probe fundamental performance limits.
+A recurring observation is that tuning the working medium near a ground-state level crossing (GLC)---characterized by a crossing of ground-state energy levels---can markedly enhance engine performance, potentially allowing it to reach the Carnot efficiency limit \cite{feldmann2000performance,assis2020quantum,Castorene2,PhysRevE.96.022143,Cruz2023, WOS:000501493200001}.

+Crucially, this performance boost occurs whether the GLC is an ordinary energy crossing lacking inter-particle correlations, or a true quantum critical point (QCP) driven by strong quantum fluctuations.
+Such a GLC is triggered at absolute zero by varying an external control parameter, such as a magnetic field or pressure.
+In the specific case of a QCP, this point further features qualitative ground-state changes, divergent correlation lengths, and universal scaling laws \cite{sachdev2011quantum,Polkovnikov2011,Campisi2016}.
+Although this phenomenon arises fundamentally from modifications to the energy spectrum, its influence on thermodynamic quantities persists even at high temperatures \cite{D4CP04573D,WOS:000222236500021,PhysRevLett.122.227201, WOS:000378050000003,WOS:000265497600010}.
+This structural advantage is particularly relevant because, while general quantum correlations enhance performance in non-equilibrium open systems \cite{Jaramillo_2016,PhysRevE.109.044128,PhysRevLett.101.120603,PhysRevResearch.2.033167}, they seem to provide no additional advantages in quasi-static processes at exactly the Carnot limit \cite{WOS:000363243300001,WOS:000348448800010,WOS:001648278000004,WOS:001481588000001}.
+Consequently, exploiting crossing energy levels remains a primary route for efficiency optimization.